MicrosoftDocs/power-platform/power-platform/guidance/alm-accelerator/setup-data-deployment-configuration.md

 Security roles must be added to your solution if they aren't manually created in the target environment.
 One or more roles can be applied to a team.
 The roles provide permissions to solution components required by the users in the group.

-1. The Dataverse team name can be of an existing team or a new team to be created in Dataverse and mapped to an Azure AD group after the solution is imported by the pipeline.
+1. The Dataverse team name can be of an existing team or a new team to be created in Dataverse and mapped to an Azure AD group after the solution is imported.

-1. The Dataverse roles can be any security role in Dataverse that would be applied to the team after the solution is imported by the pipeline.
+1. The Dataverse roles can be any security role in Dataverse that would be applied to the team after the solution is imported.
 The roles must have privileges to the resources the solution requires, such as tables and processes.

 1. Get the Azure AD group ID from the **Group** page in the Azure portal as in the previous section.